9 Things to Do When You Have High Energy Bills

 Add an Air Seal to Your Home with Insulation

-If you are noticing air leaks in your home then you likely need to update your insulation.
+If you notice air leaks in your home, you likely need to update your insulation.

-You have options when it comes to insulation for your home as there is fiberglass, cellulose, and foam.
+You have options when it comes to insulation for your home, including fiberglass, cellulose, and foam.
 It’s up to you to choose the best insulation for your existing home, so you’ll need to do your research first.

-If you want to create the suggested air seal in your home, then foam insulation is the best way to go.
+If you want to create the suggested air seal in your home, foam insulation is the best option.
 This is because foam insulation creates an air seal that isn’t possible with fiberglass and cellulose.

 Creating an Energy Efficient Home